Innovative Corneal Transplantation: DSEK or DMEK

 Transplantation involves replacing the damaged cornea with a healthy one from a donor (usually through an eye bank).
 Keratoplasty is a low-risk procedure - it is the most common type of transplant surgery and has the highest success rate.

 During the procedure, a circular incision is made in the cornea.
 A disc of tissue is removed and replaced with healthy tissue; these discs may be thin (lamellar keratoplasty) or as deep as the entire cornea (penetrating keratoplasty, the technique used in almost all corneal transplants).
 Local or general anesthesia may be used.
-The entire procedure lasts only 30-90 minutes.

 If you would like more information about Corneal Surgery or to schedule an appointment, feel free to fill out our convenient contact form or call us directly at 310.229.1220.